Transonic Flow Over the NACA 0012 Airfoil

 Import the FLUENT Mesh File into Caedium

-In the Menu Bar, select File->Import....
+Select the File Toolbar and click the Import button .
 Select Geometry as the file type and navigate to the location of the naca0012.msh file you downloaded.
 Double-click on naca00012.msh to import the NACA 0012 mesh into Caedium.

 To see the mesh outline (edges), rotate (left-click-and-drag the mouse) and zoom (rotate the mouse wheel) the view in the View Window until the airfoil is in the approximate orientation shown below.